-The Chief Compliance Officer is declared to the supervisor (ACPR) as being responsible for the compliance function.
-He is also responsible for the anti-money laundering and counter-terrorist financing control system, is the reporting person/correspondent of the French financial intelligence unit (Tracfin), and, for head office activities, validates new business relationships and ongoing business relationships with PEP clients or those having ties with an FATF high-risk third country.
+The Chief Compliance Officer is declared to the supervisor (ACPR), as being responsible for the compliance function.
+He is also responsible for the anti-money laundering and counter-terrorist financing control system, is the Tracfin correspondent, and validates new business relationships and ongoing business relationships with PEP clients or those having ties with an FATF high-risk third country.